dsa-ntc/handbook/docs/organizational-structure.md

 ## Membership

 Any DSA member in good standing can become a member of the NTC by **[indicating interest](https://tech.dsausa.org/join-us/)** and going through the onboarding process, including a meeting with an organizer authorized by the SC.
 NTC members are volunteer contributors to its work.
+Members are generally channelled to subcommittees and projects that match their skills and interests during on-boarding to the NTC, but they can get involved where and how they want, and to the extent that they are able.